shaikalfaaz/RAG-Medical-Notebook/README.md

 # RAG-Medical-Notebook
-Simple QA RAG on Diseases
+Simple Q/A RAG on Diseases